 - Macro Issues: Sometimes, macro refers to a cell above a function where the cell above that function is in row 1.
 In that case, you might get #REF errors.
 In a situation like this, we might need to edit the macro.

 - Object Linking and Embedding (OLE) Issues: When an OLE link returns #REF errors, run the program that the link is referencing.

 - Dynamic Data Exchange (DDE) Issues: While using DDE make sure you are referencing the right topic.
 If an error occurs, from Excel Trust Center Settings review the external content settings.

 Prevent Reference (#REF!)
 Errors in Excel

-- Modify your formula in a way so that the deletion of column/ row/ sheets won’t affect them.
+- Modify your formula so that the deletion of columns/ row/ sheets won’t affect them.
 For instance, you can use a range of formulas for calculating summation ‘=SUM(C5:D5)’ instead of using a simple summation formula (=C5+D5).

 - If deleting cells/columns/sheets that affect your formula, think twice before deleting them.

 - Sometimes, you may need to copy formulas to other locations.
 In such cases try to avoid using relative references, instead, use absolute references in formulas.